gorbak25/resume/cv-basic.typ

 - Erlscripten — Erlang to PureScript transpiler
 - GrTrace — Numerical simulation of light trajectories in curved spacetimes, based upon the equations of General Relativity.
 The project was awarded with a 4th award in the category of Physics & Astronomy on Intel International Science and Engineering Fair (ISEF)
 - Aeternity Node — Many contributions to the cryptocurrency node which powers the Aeternity Blockchain
-- GPU passthrough in Qubes OS — Bachelor Thesis, this project exists as a series of patches for xen, qemu, libvirt etc... capable of isolating the GPU to a designated security domain in Qubes OS
 - Trypophobia Image Detector — Web browser extension implementing client side censoring of disturbing images via deep neural networks using Keras.JS
 - Organizing a Capture the Flag Cybersecurity competition for high school students during the 13th, 14th, 15th and 16th Summer Scientific School